View this document as: a single page | multiple pages.

 assertion

 A statement from an IdP to an RP that contains information about an authentication event for a subscriber.
-Assertions can also contain identity attributes for the subscriber.
+Assertions can also contain identity attributes for the subscriber in the form of attribute values, derived attribute values, and attribute bundles.

 assertion reference

-A data object, created in conjunction with an assertion, that is used by the RP to retrieve an assertion over an authenticated protected channel.
+A data object that is created in conjunction with an assertion and used by the RP to retrieve an assertion over an authenticated protected channel.

 assertion presentation